WeirdMidas/weirdmidas/README.md

 If you want additional optimizations, see the projects:

 - QoL for tweaks of quality of life
-- Basic Cleaner for automatic 7-15-30 days
+- Basic Cleaner for automatic cleaning im period of 7-15-30 days
 - qti-mem-opt for better inteligent ram management for current androids